mwchben/dsa-js/readme.md

 2

 ##### NB
-JavaScript recognizes seven primitive (immutable) data types: Boolean, Null, Undefined, Number, String, Symbol (new with ES6), and BigInt (new with ES2020), and one type for mutable items: Object.
+- JavaScript recognizes seven primitive (immutable) data types: Boolean, Null, Undefined, Number, String, Symbol (new   with ES6), and BigInt (new with ES2020), and one type for mutable items: Object.
 Note that in JavaScript, arrays are technically a type of object.
+- Almost every value on its own in JavaScript evaluates to true, except what are known as the "falsy" values: false, 0, "" (an empty string), NaN, undefined, and null.
+- JavaScript indexing starts at zero, not one, which means the last index is always one less than the length of the item.
+If you try to access an index equal to the length, the program may throw an "index out of range" reference error or print undefined.

 #### Accessing Object Properties with Variables
 - Another use of bracket notation on objects is to access a property which is stored as the value of a variable. - This can be very useful for iterating through an object's properties or when accessing a lookup table.